Columbine High School: 2019 shooting threat

 On April 15, 2019, 18-year old Sol Pais bought three one-way tickets from Miami International Airport to Denver, Colorado.
 After arriving in Colorado, Pais bought a pump-action shotgun and ammunition from a dealer she had previously been in contact with.

 On April 16, the captain of the Miami Beach Police Department alerted agents with the FBI field office in Miami about a "potential school shooter who is infatuated with Columbine shooter Eric Harris".
 Shortly after Pais was reported missing, investigators gained access to Pais' email, which revealed information for the gun sellers Pais had contacted in Florida.
 The FBI contacted Pais' Uber driver, who described Pais as cheerful and fluent in Spanish, and had "travelled to Colorado for recreation and was excited to see snow".

 At this point, the FBI decided to alert the public due to the danger of a copycat 20th anniversary shooting around April 20 at or near Columbine High School, although April 20 that year was a Saturday.
 After the manhunt became public, it quickly made national headlines, and hundreds of people called the FBI claiming they had seen Pais panhandling, buying a gun or actually outside of Columbine High School.
 Columbine High School went on lockdown on the afternoon of April 16, and was dismissed normally at the end of the day.
 With the FBI finding no trace of Pais by the end of the day, Columbine and several dozen schools closed for the day, keeping more than 500,000 students across the state home.

 According to Pais' autopsy, however, Pais was already deceased before the manhunt even started on April 15.
 She had taken about a 40-minute Uber drive from DIA to a mall, and then purchased a shotgun and ammunition from the dealer she had been in contact with previously, before taking another Uber ride from the gun shop "into the mountains" near Mount Evans.
 According to this Uber driver, Pais "had no food or water and only minimal clothing," and had a "green rifle case" with a "bird hunting gun".
 Pais apparently committed suicide by gunshot to the head later that night.

-2025 fire

-On February 26, 2025, a fire occurred in a wood dust collector in the school's woodshop classroom and caused a flash fire in the ventilation system.
-The school was evacuated, the fire was put out, and two firefighters received minor injuries.

 Academics

 Enrollment

-In the 2023–24 academic year, Columbine High School enrolled 1,667 students and employed 85.84 classroom teachers (on a full-time equivalent basis}, for a student-to-teacher ratio of 19.42.
+In the 2024–25 academic year, Columbine High School enrolled 1,710 students and employed 82.47 classroom teachers (on a full-time equivalent basis), for a student-to-teacher ratio of 20.73.
 It is the only high school in the Columbine Articulation Area.
 Students matriculate to Columbine from Ken Caryl Middle School and five elementary schools.
-The school's attendance boundary includes the part of the Columbine CDP within the district, as well a noncontinuous section to the northwest of Columbine which includes the Southwest Plaza shopping mall and the Governor's Ranch subdivision.
+The school's attendance boundary includes the part of the Columbine CDP in Jefferson County, as well as a noncontinuous section to the northwest of Columbine which includes the Southwest Plaza shopping mall and the Governor's Ranch subdivision.